CATT-Works/HighwayCameraDataset/README.md

 `Placeholder for a paper, will appear as soon as it is published :>`

 ## Dataset details
-This dataset contains sceens from road cameras (mainly highway cameras) with cars classified into vehicles (class 0), and trucks (class 1).
-Overall, it contains 3,812 scenes with 91,843 images.
+This dataset contains scenes from road cameras (mainly highway cameras) with cars classified into vehicles (class 0), and trucks (class 1).
+Overall, it contains 3,812 scenes with 91,843 objects.
-To avoid problems with very small cars, the areas where such cars appear are covered with grey recangles.
+To avoid problems with very small cars, the areas where such cars appear are covered with grey rectangles.

 <img src="images/example.jpg">